syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 ## Sorting

-In SfDataGrid sorting can be done on its data by setting the `SfDataGrid.SortingMode` property to single,multiple or none.
+In the SfDataGrid, sorting can be done on its data by setting the `SfDataGrid.SortingMode` property to single, multiple, or none.

 {% tabs %}
 {% highlight xaml %}